Concussion In Sports – What to do?SportsMD Editors

 A concussion is a brain injury in which the brain is “concussed” inside of the skull from either a direct impact (i.e., hit by a ball) or a whiplash-type motion in which the brain is concussed through the accelerated motion of the head when the head is snapped forwards and/or backwards.

 Historically, concussions have been under-reported because there may not be any outwards signs or symptoms of a concussion.
-The athlete may continue to compete without anyone realizing that he/she is injured.
+The athlete may continue to compete in sports without anyone realizing that he/she is injured and when a possible concussion is identified, it’s often asked what to do?

 Who gets concussions?